The National Patient Safety Improvement Programmes

 The National Patient Safety Improvement Programmes (NatPatSIPs) support a culture of safety, continuous learning and sustainable improvement across the healthcare system.

-They do this by working with all health and care settings, such as maternity units, mental health trusts, care homes and Integrated Care Systems.
+They do this by working across all health and care settings, such as maternity units, mental health trusts, care homes and Integrated Care Systems.

-At the heart of the work, and underpinning all of the workstreams, the PSCs support:
+At the heart of their work the PSCs support:

 • The conditions for a culture of safety to flourish

-• An understanding of learning from errors and excellence
+• Building a deeper understanding by learning from errors and excellence

 • The reduction of avoidable harm and variations in safe care delivery